Arronk/My-Coding-Journey/LogR2.md

 Just about have the code sorted out to update the header and info part of the problem.
 Hopefully tomorrow I can finish off the pixel and padding part and get it submitted.

+## Day 14: 01.08.2018

+### Progress: The holiday continues...Finished and submitted resize.c for CS50

+Managed to get around to a bit of CS50 and got the resize.c problem finalised and submitted, yay!